MojoAuth/mojoauth-blog/content/mojoauth-passwordless-authentication.md

 **It’s responsive.** MojoAuth offers an instant reflection of user data in the dashboard—and allows users to log in at any time.

-**It’s well documented.** Documents are easy to understand and contains a comprehensive guide including implementation tutorials, example code, features and more.
+**It’s well documented.** Documents are easy to understand and contain a comprehensive guide including implementation tutorials, example code, features and more.

 **It’s free.** MojoAuth costs nothing; it is built by developers for developers by heart.